Visnalize/.com/src/win7simu/about.md

   <social-share />
 </div>

-**Win7 Simu** is a recreation of the Windows 7 operating system on the Android platform.
+**Win7 Simu** is a recreation of the Windows 7 operating system on the Web/Android platform.
 It is built out of pure joy and nostalgia for the sake of reliving the good old time with the elegant Aero and Glassy interface.

 ## A bit of the history